-- Departmental expenditures are \$181,533 higher an increase of 10.6 percent compared to budgeted expenditures for FY18. - The variance is primarily attributable to an increase in personnel costs associated with the formation of the new Economic Development Division, the expansion of the Planning and Services Division, and the return to full staffing across the Department. - Departmental FTEs increase by 2.12 due to the addition of a second professional Planner in the Planning Division; the creation of two permanent positions in the new Economic Development Division; and the incorporation of the Special Projects Coordinator, previously funded by the Safe Routes to School Program, in the general operating budget. - Approximately 68 percent of departmental expenditures are personnel related. - Services and charges account for 25 percent of departmental expenditures.
-Expenditures accounted for in this category include rental-housing inspection services provided by Montgomery County (\$247,624), contractual costs for economic development services in the Main Street Takoma and Takoma Langley Crossroads commercial areas (\$73,500), implementation of the Housing and Economic Development Strategic Plan (\$17,000), and expanded rent report processing support (\$11,400). - Miscellaneous expenditures represent five percent of departmental expenditures.
+- Departmental expenditures are \$47,327 higher an increase of 2.8 percent compared to budgeted expenditures for FY18. - The variance is primarily attributable to a transfer of personnel costs from the Planning and Development Services Division to the new Economic Development Division, and the return to full staffing across the Department. - Departmental FTEs increase by 0.12 due to the incorporation of the Special Projects Coordinator, previously funded by the Safe Routes to School Program, in the general operating budget. - Approximately 66 percent of departmental expenditures are personnel related. - Services and charges account for 27 percent of departmental expenditures.
+Expenditures accounted for in this category include rental-housing inspection services provided by Montgomery County (\$247,624), contractual costs for economic development services in the Main Street Takoma and Takoma Langley Crossroads commercial areas (\$73,500), implementation of the Housing and Economic Development Strategic Plan (\$17,000), and expanded rent report processing support (\$11,400). - Miscellaneous expenditures represent six percent of departmental expenditures.